doctrine/mongodb-odm/docs/en/cookbook/resolve-target-document-listener.rst

 Keeping Your Modules Independent
 ================================

-One of the goals of using modules is to create discrete units of functionality that do not have many (if any) dependencies, allowing you to use that functionality in other applications without including unnecessary items.

-Doctrine MongoDB ODM includes a utility called ``ResolveTargetDocumentListener``, that functions by intercepting certain calls inside Doctrine and rewriting ``targetDocument`` parameters in your metadata mapping at runtime.
-This allows your bundle to use an interface or abstract class in its mappings while still allowing the mapping to resolve to a concrete document class at runtime.
+If you work with independent modules, you may encounter the problem of creating relationships between objects in different modules.
+This is problematic because it creates a dependency between the modules.
+This can be resolved by using interfaces or abstract classes to define the relationships between the objects and then using the ``ResolveTargetDocumentListener``.
+This event listener will intercept certain calls inside Doctrine and rewrite ``targetDocument`` parameters in your metadata mapping at runtime.
 It will also rewrite class names when no mapping metadata has been found for the original class name.

-This functionality allows you to define relationships between different documents without creating hard dependencies.

 Background
 ----------

-In the following example, we have an `InvoiceModule` that provides invoicing functionality, and a `CustomerModule` that contains customer management tools.
+In the following example, we have an ``InvoiceModule`` that provides invoicing functionality, and a ``CustomerModule`` that contains customer management tools.
 We want to keep these separated, because they can be used in other systems without each other; however, we'd like to use them together in our application.